Abhi95081/Biometric_Matcher_Android_App/README.md

-# 🔐 Cyber KnightsBridge – Biometric Matcher Android App
+# 🔐Biometric Matcher Android App

 A sleek and secure Android application built with **Jetpack Compose**, integrating **Biometric Authentication** and **Fingerprint Matching**.
 Cyber KnightsBridge is designed for modern identity verification scenarios with a refined, immersive UI and robust backend logic.